 Don’t let the excuses prevent you from having spiritual intimacy with your spouse.

 Note: If your spouse is not interested in spiritual things, don’t try and force him or her to become interested.
-(This is a topic for another day).
+Here’s what to do instead:

 “As you connect to God as a couple, He gives you a healthy, vibrant passion in all three areas of intimacy: spiritual, emotional, and physical.
 With God as its source, your passion for each other will never be exhausted.
 Never.” [i]